 Can cause intermittently blurred vision

-Can be the cause of STYES: A stye is essentially a painful pimple on the eyelid caused by a blocked oil gland.
+Can cause a STYE, which is essentially a painful pimple on the eyelid caused by a blocked oil gland.

 Blepharitis affects both the upper and lower eyelids.
 The inflammation may be mild and simply consist of redness and scaling of the lid margin or it may be more severe, leading to lash destruction and deformity of the lid.